-What Is the Process When You Have a Loss?
+What Is the Process of filing a claim after a Loss?

-First, get your insurance policy.
-If you do not have a copy, request one from your insurance agent, or at the very least, request the company name, phone number, and policy number.
+First, find your insurance policy.
+If you do not have a copy, request one from your insurance agent, or at the very least, request the agent provide you with the company name, phone number, and policy number.

 What is a Proof of Loss?